You can download the Bylaws of the Vallejo Piecemakers (March 5, 2022) (215 KB PDF), or view it below.

 - Anyone who joined the guild and paid dues by or on July 31, 1987, shall be considered a Charter Member.

 - A guest may attend one meeting per year free of charge, then upon the second meeting, shall either become a member by paying the appropriate annual dues or shall remain a guest by paying a guest fee set by the Executive Board.

-- The Executive Board shall consist of President, Vice-President, Treasurer, Secretary, Membership Chair and Fund Raiser Chair.
+- The Executive Board shall consist of President, Vice-President, Treasurer, Secretary, Membership, and Fundraising.
+When voting, shared offices will have one (1) vote cast.
 The immediate past president shall serve in an advisory position.
 Conduct and discipline of board members is subject to the of Robert’s Rules of Order.
-The newly revised edition is 2011 (11th edition).
-Anyone wanting to read it can find it online.
-Search: Robert’s Rules of Order.
+The newly revised edition is 2020 (12th edition).
+Anyone wanting to read it can find it online at robertsrules.com.

 - The officers shall be elected at the general meeting in November and shall assume office in January and hold office for one (1) year.
 No officer shall hold the same office for more than two (2) consecutive terms.

 - In the event of a vacancy in any executive office, the Executive Board shall appoint a replacement for the remainder of the term.